 Columbia’s African-American Pioneers in Medicine

-From 19th century medical students denied their degrees to today's surgeons, there are many African-American clinicians with connections to Columbia University Irving Medical Center you should know.
+From 19th century medical students denied their degrees to today's surgeons, there are many Black clinicians with connections to Columbia University Irving Medical Center you should know.

 As director of Harlem Hospital’s Department of Medicine during the 70s and 80s, Gerald Thomson, MD, “exemplified what it meant to be a physician dedicated to community, generating standards, demanding quality of care, and commanding respect," says one former resident.

 During his own residency at Kings County Hospital in Brooklyn, where he helped set up and direct one of the nation’s earliest and largest kidney dialysis programs, Thomson witnessed the disparities between public and private hospitals.
 He was recruited to Columbia in 1970 to begin a dialysis program at Harlem Hospital, where he directed the medicine department from 1971 to 1985—a time when New York City’s public hospitals operated under severe resource restrictions.